How Kenora Got its Name

 Read the full story on the MUSE website.

-It didn't take long for the prospective flour barons to realize that flour in bags labeled "Rat Portage" would not be a hit with consumers.
+It didn't take long for the prospective flour barons to realize that flour in bags labelled "Rat Portage" would not be a hit with consumers.
 Obviously, rats and flour don't go together, especially when you think of how prolific rats are in the areas of eating and generating waste!

 So the town fathers got together and sat down to figure out what they could name the town, without offending any of the citizens in either of the three existing communities.
 Someone came up with the clever idea to combine parts of the names of the three existing communities into one name.
 Hence, they took the "KE" from Keewatin, the "NO" from Norman, and the "RA" from Rat Portage and developed the name we all know and love today: Kenora!